Do Not Go Gentle Into that Good Night

 I’m Mark Antony.
 I’m 53 years old and I’ve worked in tech for more than 30 years.

-By most conventional standards, I’m supposed to be settling into a comfortable path; a stable career, routine, and quieter ambitions.
-The script says this is the decade where you “age gracefully.”
+By most conventional standards, I’m supposed to be settling into a comfortable path, a stable career, a slower routine and quieter ambitions.
+The accepted script says this is the decade where you “age gracefully.”
 I’m not interested in that script.

-This blog, and the 50SomethingLife channel exist because I made a decision: I refuse to slowly decline and fade away.
+This blog, and the 50SomethingLife channel exist because I refuse to slowly decline and fade away.
+I’ve been asleep for awhile, but I’m awake now.

-Quiet decline is the real enemy for people our age; the kind that disguises itself as “normal aging” and I’m not going to play along any longer.
+Quiet decline is the real enemy for people our age; the kind that disguises itself as “normal aging” and ever so slowly takes and takes until you can no longer stand without pain, no longer run, no longer remember what being young and passionate feels like at all.

 The Moment of Realization

-I want to rediscover wonder and amazement at life.
-I’m tired of slow recovery and lethargic thinking.
-I want sleep that is restorative and motivation that requires less friction.
+I want to rediscover the wonder and amazement in life that I vaugely remember having when I was younger.
+I’m tired of creaking and moaning and slow recovery and lethargic thinking.
+I want sleep that is restorative and motivation that requires less effort.
+I want more out of this age.

-I’ve found myself thinking dangerous thoughts like: “Maybe this is just how it is now.”
-But that thought is poison.
-Because for most men in their 50s, decline doesn’t happen all at once.
+I’ve found myself thinking dangerous thoughts like: “Maybe this is just how it is now”, but that thought is poison.
+Because for most men in their 50’s, decline doesn’t happen all at once.
 It happens in inches.
-And if you don’t actively push back, it compounds.
+And if you don’t actively push back, it compounds and compounds until you become lost forever.
+Well, as they say…I once was lost, but now I’m found.

 What 50SomethingLife Is (And Isn’t)

-This is not a nostalgia channel.
-It’s not a midlife crisis channel.
+This is not a nostalgia channel or a midlife crisis channel.
 It’s not about pretending to be 25 again.
-It’s about optimization.
-If we’re going to live into our 80’s and 90’s, then 50 isn’t the end of the story; it’s the beginning of the second half; and the second half should be stronger, sharper, and more intentional.
+It’s about full-on optimization through redisovering fitness, nutrition, exploration and fun.
+If we’re going to live into our 80’s and 90’s, then 50 isn’t the end of the story; it’s the beginning of the second half, and the second half should be stronger, sharper, and more intentional.

 • Building real strength and improving body composition